 It is now time to hire a contractor to construct the Works & Services.
 Your engineer will arrange a pre-construction meeting through City Engineering staff.
 A “Certificate of Substantial Completion” will be issued following completion of the construction of all service, utility, and road works, and upon final inspection by City crews.

 Final Approval Application Submission

 Your Final Approval application submission to us will include a Final Approval Application form, the applicable final application fees (based on the number of lots created), and all required information outlined as conditions in your PLA.
 These conditions would typically include: Final survey plan prepared by a BC Land Surveyor, Development Cost Charge fees, Maintenance/Construction Agreement and related security deposit, and legal documents prepared by your lawyer.
-If appropriate, the Approving Officer will approve the subdivision by signing the Subdivision Plan and any relevant documents.
+If appropriate, the Approving Officer will approve the subdivision by signing the Application to Deposit Plan and any relevant documents.

-Once the final subdivision plans and supporting documents are signed by the Approving Officer, they are given to the Licensed Depositor (usually your surveyor, lawyer or notary public) for registration at the Land Title and Survey Authority of BC (commonly known as the Land Title Office) located in Victoria.
+Once the final subdivision plans and supporting documents are signed by the Approving Officer, they are given to the Licensed Depositor (usually your surveyor, lawyer, or notary public) for registration at the Land Title and Survey Authority of BC (commonly known as the Land Title Office) located in Victoria.
 This is the final process that creates legal title for each new parcel defined on the subdivision plan.

 Last updated: July 18, 2022